nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 **MSS**
 1. Hiring manager types in search parameters to search users by the specified categories.
 2. JABPro shows a list of persons whose profile matches the given parameters.
-    Use case ends.

 **Extensions**